artyviz/backend-web-framework-in-c/README.md

 # Web Backend Framework

-This is a simple web backend framework that sets up a server, handles client connections, and supports network communication using sockets.
-The framework is designed to be lightweight and efficient for learning and development purposes.
+This is a simple web backend framework designed to set up a server, handle client connections, and support network communication using sockets.
+It's lightweight and efficient, primarily aimed at learning and development purposes.

 ## Features

-- **Socket-based server setup**: Configures a server to accept client connections.
+- **Socket-based server setup**: Configures a server to accept and manage client connections.
-- **Network communication**: Handles data transmission between client and server using buffers.
+- **Network communication**: Efficient data transmission between client and server using buffers.
-- **Cross-platform**: Works on both Windows (using WinSock) and Linux (using POSIX sockets).
+- **Cross-platform compatibility**: Works on both Windows (using WinSock) and Linux (using POSIX sockets).
-- **Simple Logging**: Logs server events and errors.
+- **Simple Logging**: Logs server events and errors for debugging and monitoring purposes.
-- **Modular design**: Easy to extend for more advanced features such as multi-threading and database integration.
+- **Modular design**: Easily extendable for additional features like multi-threading and database integration.

 ## Prerequisites

-Before you begin, make sure you have the following installed:
+Ensure you have the following installed:

 - **C Compiler**: GCC or MinGW on Windows.
 - **Make**: For building the project.